-Recommended Land Use and Zoning Amendments
+Proposed Land Use and Zoning Amendments

-The recommended land use changes and zoning amendments for the Middle Neck Road and East Shore Road corridors are intended to enhance and revitalize the Village as an economically vibrant and livable community.
-The plan lays the groundwork for addressing current commercial vacancies by encouraging multifamily residential development and mixed-use development near the primary business district.
+The proposed land use and zoning amendments for the Middle Neck Road Corridor and East Shore Road Corridors are intended to enhance the Village as an economically vibrant and livable community.
+The proposed plan lays the groundwork for addressing current commercial vacancies by encouraging multifamily residential development and mixed-use development near the primary business district.
 It would revitalize the traditional business district using a comprehensive strategy that enhances and builds upon the existing successful entities while encouraging the development of housing within a short walk of downtown amenities.
-The plan would also enhance the mix of housing by encouraging the development of assisted living facilities and affordable housing.
-The recommended amendments would also encourage more pedestrian amenities, traffic calming and safety measures, and access to open space.
+The proposed plan would also enhance the mix of housing by encouraging the development of assisted living facilities and affordable housing.
+The proposed amendments would also encourage more pedestrian amenities, traffic calming and safety measures, and access to open space.

 The vision for the Middle Neck Road and East Shore Road corridors is that they would become more active and mixed-use corridors, lined with a diverse mix of local shops, restaurants, personal services and groceries at the grade level and with expanded residential living opportunities above.
-The plan provides incentives to revitalize and diversify these corridors with a mix of density and uses that would make for a more lively and attractive destination for patrons, visitors and residents alike.
+The proposed plan provides incentives to revitalize and diversify these corridors with a mix and density of uses that would make for a more lively and attractive destination for patrons, visitors and residents alike.
 The zoning amendments would encourage sustainable infill development in and adjacent to the primary business district.
 In addition to modifying the density and use mix, signage, streetscape improvements, and pedestrian amenities would improve the attractiveness of the commercial district, while providing community benefits.
-The development of these amenities would be encouraged by offering up to five stories of height

-(for assisted living facilities and affordable housing), designation of mixed-use (to allow for ground floor commercial use) and/or parking relaxations as incentives.
+The development of these amenities would be encouraged by offering up to five stories of height (for assisted living facilities and affordable housing) and/or parking relaxations as incentives.